pxslip/db-studio/docs/app/data-model.md

 # Data Model

-> The Directus data studio enables no-code configuration and management for any SQL database, with no arbitrary
+> The DB Studio data studio enables no-code configuration and management for any SQL database, with no arbitrary
 > restrictions on how you build your data model.
 You get control over table, column and relationship configuration, as
 > well as how users view and interact with data inside the data studio.

 <!--
 :::tip Before You Begin

-Learn Directus
+Learn DB Studio
 Please see the [Quickstart Guide]().
 Configuration > Overview